puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 8. Finally, restart the ntp service.

-> Puppet is now managing NTP on the nodes in the "default" group.
+> Puppet is now managing NTP on the nodes in the __default__ group.
 So, for example, if you forget to restart the NTP service on one of those nodes after running `ntpdate`, PE will automatically restart it on the next puppet run.

 #### Setting Class Parameters

-You can use the console to set the values of the class parameters of nodes by selecting a node and then clicking "Edit parameters" in the list of classes.
+You can use the console to set the values of the class parameters of nodes by selecting a node and then clicking __Edit parameters__ in the list of classes.
 For example, you want to specify an NTP server for a given node.

 1. Click a node in the node list.
-2. On the node view page, click the "Edit" button.
+2. On the node view page, click the __Edit__ button.
-3. Find "ntp" in the class list, and click "Edit Parameters".
+3. Find __ntp__ in the class list, and click __Edit Parameters__.

    ![the node class list][edit-params]

 4. Enter a value for the parameter you wish to set.
-To set a specific server, enter `ntp1.example.com` in the box next to the "servers" parameter.
+To set a specific server, enter `ntp1.example.com` in the box next to the __servers__ parameter.

   The grey text that appears as values for some parameters is the default value, which can be either a literal value or a Puppet variable.
-You can restore this value with the "Reset value" control that appears next to the value after you have entered a custom value.
+You can restore this value with the __Reset value__ control that appears next to the value after you have entered a custom value.

   ![the NTP parameters list][ntp-params]